Don Clarke (songwriter): Personal life

-Interests and Projects
+Interests and projects

 Don Clarke writes, records and produces music from his home studio in Howick.
 He is a conservationist, columnist for the Drakonteur, and supports local music.
 He and Dicky Roberts have convened the Legends of the Fen stage at Splashy Fen (South Africa's longest running music festival) since 2016.
 The initiative has seen South African legends like Steve Fataar, Brian Finch and PJ Powers return to the festival over recent years.
 He has recently finished writing his first book, Once Upon a Crutchmullet.He produces music through his studio, Monkeyshine Music, and is making a name for himself as a painter.

 Activism

 Conservation

 Don Clarke is public about his anti-hunting stance.
 He has a Facebook page called The Trophy Room and added his Mission Statement to his video channel under the song, Voortrekker Weep, dedicated to John Varty, South Africa's best known conservationist and wildlife film maker.
 The song protests the 2019 shooting of an iconic elephant in Namibia.
 John Varty credited Don Clarke with the music to his song, The Messiah - Greta Thunberg.
-It's performed by Don Clarke and Ru Nyathi and supports the controversial activist.
+It is performed by Don Clarke and Ru Nyathi and supports the controversial activist.
 The Clarke catalogue includes many songs that protest ecological issues, including You're Not Alone, another Varty dedication, and Roaring.
 In 2018, a rhino charity used Till You're Free Again without charge for promotional purposes.